 On September 8, 2017, Eagle moved to dismiss the Indiana Suit for improper venue.
 On September 11, 2017, Lilly voluntarily dismissed the Indiana Suit.
 It then filed a complaint in the United States District Court for the District of Delaware, alleging similar patent infringement claims (the "Delaware Suit").
 Eagle answered and filed various counterclaims in the Delaware Suit on October 3, 2017.
 Lilly answered Eagle's counterclaims on October 24, 2017.
 The Court held a scheduling conference on December 11, 2017 and set trial in the Delaware Suit to begin on September 9, 2019.
-On May 31, 2018, Eagle filed a Motion for Judgment on the Pleadings.
-That motion is fully briefed.
+On May 31, 2018, Eagle filed a Motion for Judgment on the Pleadings, which the Court denied on October 26, 2018.
 The Delaware Suit is pending.